barbajs/barba/README.md

 - How can I update Google Analytics (or any other tracking sytem?)
     - It's enough to listen the event... and...

-- How can I update my website menu?
-- How can I

 # License
 -----
 *barba.js* is released under **MIT License**